top of page

 In December 2023, Carrie achieved another milestone by graduating with a Master of Veterinary Clinical Care from Lincoln Memorial University’s College of Veterinary Medicine.
 Presently, she serves as the Director of Training and Development for Vets Pets, continuing to make significant contributions to her field.

-Fundraising Coordinator: Susan Bray, RVT
+Fundraising Coordinator: Katie Clark, RVT

 Members At Large